Allostatic Load: How Stress Disrupts our Body’s Balance

 This phenomenon is expressed through excessive rumination, and may culminate in illnesses such as depression.

 The constant and perpetual existence of stress rips through our brains, eating away and core structures, creating new vulnerabilities, and worsening abilities to process new stressors.
 When systems do not shut-off, in time, they promote pathologies.
 This state describes a stress response system that is unable to respond adequately to stressors.
-Suprizingly, research has discovered that failure to consciously recognize emotion doesn’t eliminate heightened arousal.
+Surprisingly, research has discovered that failure to consciously recognize emotion doesn’t eliminate heightened arousal.
 Our biological organism still is impacted.

 Inadequate Response

 Diseases such as alexithymia and emotional detachment have their own collection of physical and physiological baggage that interferes with wellness.
 Since normal avenues of healthy response to stresses are blocked, the body adapts by elevating activity on other systems.
-McEwan explains that failure to respond to a challenge may lead to “autoimmunity and inflammation and possibly chronic fatigue syndrome and fibromyalgia” (1998).
+McEwan explains that failure to respond to a challenge may lead to “autoimmunity and inflammation and possibly chronic fatigue syndrome and fibromyalgia” (McEwan, 1998).

 Subjective Interpretations and Allostatic Load